linkedin/iris/docs/source/quickstart.rst

 integration with Iris.
 To explain this a more clearly, let’s look at Autoalerts as an example.

-Head to the “Applications” page, and click on Autoalerts in the list that shows up.
+Head to the "Applications" page, and click on Autoalerts in the list that shows up.
 We should get something that looks like this:
 |application|